Skip to main content

 If you live in New Hanover, Brunswick, Pender or Columbus counties, call Chemours at (910) 678-1100 or complete Chemours' online form to request well sampling or for more information.

 Parsons Environment and Infrastructure (Parsons) is the third-party environmental consultant Chemours has contracted to perform the well sampling.
-If you request to have your well sampled, a Parsons representative will be contacting you.
+If you qualify for well sampling, a Parsons representative will be contacting you.
 Parsons is the only well sampling vendor currently used by Chemours to sample wells.

 Under the Consent Order signed in February 2019, there are three ways a resident can qualify for replacement water supplies:

-• At or above 140 parts per trillion (ppt) or any applicable health advisory of GenX – qualifies affected resident for a granular activated carbon (GAC) system, municipal water or reverse osmosis units for each sink in the house.
+- At or above 10 parts per trillion (ppt) or any applicable health advisory of GenX – qualifies affected residents for a granular activated carbon (GAC) system, municipal water or reverse osmosis units for each sink in the house (The EPA final Health Advisory Level of 10 ppt replaced the NCDHHS provisional drinking water health goal of 140 ppt in June 2022.)

 More on Recent Actions Related to Chemours